Delicious and quick. Add colorful veggies and protein for a complete and balanced meal. Yummy noodle goodness!

 In a large pot, boil water for the lo mein noodles.
 Skip this step if using lo mein egg noodles, because they do not require pre-cooking.
 Cook the noodles until al dente, following the package instructions.
 Drain and rinse well in cold water.

-Add 1-2 T more oil in the same wok or skillet over high heat.
-Add noodles.
 Stir fry the first side of the noodle pile.
 Gently move noodles around with tongs or chopsticks, pulling apart noodle clumps, separating, so the noodles are individually cooked and “dried out” for approximately 30-45 seconds.
+The sizzling is the moisture you are removing.
+(I love this part!)

 Flip over the entire pile of noodles and cook on the other side for another 30-45 seconds, while continuing to pull apart and separate noodles.